 Between 2006 and 2012, cases of hearing loss and tinnitus among veterans skyrocketed.
 In 2000, there were 69,813 cases of hearing loss and 162,409 cases of tinnitus reported by the Department of Veterans Affairs.
 By 2006, the number of tinnitus cases more than doubled, to 395,324.
 Hearing loss cases increased six-fold, to 444,583.

 Until 2013, these numbers continued to grow.
 By 2009, there were 639,029 tinnitus cases and 570,996 hearing loss cases.
 These numbers peaked in 2012, when there were 971,990 tinnitus cases and 774,384 hearing loss cases.
 The numbers then dropped dramatically after that.
 As of 2016, there were 149,429 tinnitus cases and 77,622 hearing loss cases.

 If you used the Dual-Ended Combat Arms Earplugs Version 2 (CAEv2) and have now been diagnosed with tinnitus or hearing loss, contact the defective product attorneys at Nadrich & Cohen now for a free and confidential consultation.
 We collect no fees for our services unless or until a recovery is made.

 3M should be held accountable for supplying defective ear plugs to America’s heroes serving in Afghanistan and Iraq.
 If you served as a U.S. soldier between 2003 and 2015, were issued earplugs during military service and now suffer tinnitus and/or hearing loss, you may be entitled to compensation.

-Contact the defective product attorneys of Nadrich & Cohen today for a free and confidential consultation by calling 1-800-718-4658.
+Contact the defective product legal team at Nadrich & Cohen Accident Injury Lawyers today for a free and confidential consultation by calling 1-800-718-4658.
 We represent service members throughout the country.
 Don’t wait as there are strict time limitations in which to make a claim.
 Call us now.